-Australia and Cuba have long enjoyed friendly relations.
+Australia and Cuba have long enjoyed friendly relations based on trade and cooperation on a range of international issues.
 Formal diplomatic relations were established in 1989.

 Australia has non-resident diplomatic accreditation to Cuba through the Australian Embassy in Mexico City.
-Cuba has an embassy in Canberra.
+Cuba opened an embassy in Canberra in 2008.

-Cuba's population is approximately 11,210,064 million (2013 census).
-Just over 64% is defined as white, 27% mulatto or mixed-race ethnicity (mainly Spanish and African descent), and, 9% black.
-Numerous influxes have influenced Cuba and its culture, notably Spanish settlement, slaves from West Africa, French fleeing from the Haitian revolution (early 19th century) and most recently Jamaican settlers.
+Cuba's population is approximately 11.4 million (2016).
+Numerous waves of migration have influenced Cuba and its culture, notably Spanish settlement, slaves from West Africa, French fleeing from the Haitian revolution (early 19th century) and most recently Jamaican settlers.

-The native Amerindian population of Cuba began to decline after the European discovery of the island by Christopher Columbus in 1492 and following its development as a Spanish colony during the next several centuries.
-Large numbers of African slaves were imported to work the coffee and sugar plantations.
-US intervention during the Spanish-American War in 1898 assisted the Cubans in overthrowing Spanish rule and the 1901 Platt Amendment to the Cuban constitution authorised the US to intervene in Cuba in the event of instability.
-The Treaty of Paris established Cuban independence from the US in 1902 after which the island experienced a string of governments mostly dominated by the military and corrupt politicians.
-In the years following independence, Cuba saw significant economic development but was often ruled by military figures who obtained or remained in power by force.
+Mesoamerican peoples first occupied Cuba around 4000 BC, but their numbers declined after European discovery and colonisation of the islands by Christopher Columbus in 1492.
+Large numbers of African slaves were imported to work Cuban coffee and sugar plantations over the next several centuries.
+United States intervention during the 1898 Spanish-American War assisted the Cubans in overthrowing Spanish rule and the 1901 Platt Amendment to the Cuban constitution authorised the United States to intervene in Cuba in the event of instability.
+The Treaty of Paris established Cuban independence from the United States in 1902 after which the island experienced a string of governments mostly dominated by corrupt politicians and the military.

 On 1 January 1959, after a three-year guerrilla campaign led by Fidel Castro, Ernesto 'Che' Guevara and Camilo Cienfuegos, the dictatorship of General Fulgencio Batista was overthrown.
-President Castro declared Cuba a socialist state on 16 April 1961, his iron rule holding the subsequent regime together for nearly five decades.
-He pursued close relations with the Soviet Union and for the next 30 years Cuba received substantial economic and military assistance from the USSR, estimated at US$5.6 billion annually, which kept Cuba's economy afloat and enabled it to maintain a large military establishment.
+Castro declared Cuba a socialist state on 16 April 1961, his iron rule holding the subsequent regime together for nearly five decades.
+Cuba's close relationship with the Soviet Union provided substantial economic and military assistance from the USSR, estimated at US$5.6 billion annually, which kept Cuba's economy afloat and enabled it to maintain a large military establishment.
 Cuba's communist revolution, with Soviet support, was exported throughout Latin America and Africa during the 1960s, 1970s, and 1980s, and relations between Cuba and the West, especially the United States, deteriorated.
-Fidel Castro stepped down as president in February 2008 in favour of his younger brother Raúl Castro.

 System of Government

 Executive power is exercised by the Cuban Government, which is represented by the Council of State and the Council of Ministers.
-Legislative power is exercised through the unicameral National Assembly of People's Power, comprising 612 members elected every five years, which is constituted as the maximum authority of the state.
+Legislative power is exercised through the unicameral National Assembly of People's Power (612 members, elected every five years) which is constituted as the maximum authority of the state.
 Raúl Castro is President of the Council of State, President of the Council of Ministers, First Secretary of the Communist Party, and Commander-in-Chief of the Revolutionary Armed Forces.
 Esteban Lazo Hernández is President of the National Assembly.

-The embargo in its current form consists of three main pieces of legislation governing Cuba sanctions - the 1992 Cuban Democracy Act (Torricelli Act), the 1996 Cuban Liberty and Democratic Solidarity Act (Helm-Burton Act) and the 2000 Trade Sanctions Reform and Export Enhancement Act.
+The embargo in its current form consists of three main pieces of United States legislation - the 1992 Cuban Democracy Act (Torricelli Act), the 1996 Cuban Liberty and Democratic Solidarity Act (Helm-Burton Act) and the 2000 Trade Sanctions Reform and Export Enhancement Act.
 Since 1996, Australia has voted in favour of Cuba's annual resolution in the United Nations General Assembly calling for an end to the US trade embargo of Cuba.

-On 17 December 2014, Presidents Obama and Castro announced a move towards normalisation in US-Cuba relations, the most significant development in the relationship since the US severed diplomatic relations with Cuba in 1961.
-President Obama announced measures to re-establish diplomatic relations and a US embassy in Havana, reviewing Cuba's designation as a state sponsor of terrorism, as well as steps aimed at authorising expanded commercial sales and exports from the United States of certain goods and services, allowing US citizens to import additional goods from Cuba, authorising transactions between the United States and Cuba such as travellers to Cuba being able to use US-issued credit and debit cards, and efforts to increase Cuban’s access to communication technology items.
+On 17 December 2014, former President Obama and President Castro announced a move towards normalisation in United States-Cuba relations – the most significant development since diplomatic relations were severed in 1961.
+President Obama announced measures to re-establish diplomatic relations, including opening a United States embassy in Havana, reviewing Cuba's designation as a state sponsor of terrorism, as well as steps aimed toward authorising expanded commercial sales and exports from the United States.
+The new measures also allowed US citizens to import additional goods from Cuba, authorised transactions between the United States and Cuba (such as allowing United States-issued credit and debit cards to work for tourists in Cuba) and increased Cuban access to communication technology items.

 Australia and Cuba have long enjoyed friendly relations.
 Formal diplomatic relations were established in 1989 and the relationship has enjoyed renewed momentum in recent years.
 Cuba opened an embassy in Canberra in October 2008.

-In 2009 former Foreign Minister Stephen Smith made the first visit to Cuba by an Australian Foreign Minister since 1995, with a reciprocal visit by Cuban Minister for Foreign Affairs, Bruno Rodriguez, in June 2010.
+In February 2016 Special Envoy for Trade Andrew Robb AO led Australia's first business mission to Cuba.
+Former Foreign Minister Stephen Smith visited Cuba in November 2009, with a reciprocal visit by Cuban Minister for Foreign Affairs, Bruno Rodriguez, in June 2010.

-Since taking office in 2008, President Raúl Castro has pursued incremental economic reform.
-The Government continues to balance the need for loosening its socialist economic system against a desire for firm political control.
-It has slowly and gradually implemented limited economic reforms, including cuts to public sector employment, moves to make state enterprises more efficient, an increased role for small business, expansion of small cooperatives, and a focus on attracting foreign investment into mining, energy, agriculture, and tourism.
-The government aims to have the private sector employing 40 per cent of the population by 2016 (from 10 per cent in 2010).
+Since taking office in 2008, President Castro has pursued incremental economic reform.
+In 2011 the government launched a series of liberalising market reforms (known as the lineamientos).
+These reforms included cuts to public sector employment, moves to make state enterprises more efficient, an increased role for small business, expansion of small cooperatives, and a focus on attracting foreign investment into mining, energy, agriculture, and tourism.
+The government aimed to have the private sector employing 40 per cent of the population by 2016 (from 10 per cent in 2010).
 It has allowed Cubans to buy electronic appliances and cell phones, stay in hotels and buy and sell used cars.
-The Government also opened up some retail service to "self-employment" leading to the rise of so-called "cuentapropistas" or entrepreneurs.
+The government also opened up some retail and other services to "self-employment" leading to the rise of so-called "cuentapropistas" or entrepreneurs.
 Recent moves include permitting the private ownership and sale of real estate and new vehicles, allowing private farmers to sell agricultural goods directly to hotels, and expanding categories of self-employment.
-Despite these reforms, the average Cuban's standard of living remains at a lower level than before the collapse of the Soviet Union and the resulting downturn of the 1990s.
+Despite these reforms, however, the average Cuban's standard of living remains at a lower level than before the collapse of the Soviet Union and the resulting Cuban economic downturn of the 1990s.

 In July 2014, Russia agreed to write off 90 percent of the island's US$35.2 billion debt to the former Soviet Union, with Havana still having to repay ten percent, some US$3.5 billion over a ten-year term.
 Russia also agreed to expand cooperation with Cuba in key areas such as energy, health, oil, and rescue/firefighting training.
 Also in July 2014, Cuba and China agreed on a range of initiatives during a visit by Chinese President Xi Jinping, aimed at further strengthening economic and cultural relations.
 These included collaboration on oil sector participation, cyberspace, education, transfer of technology, development of renewable energies, biotechnology, environment monitoring, as well as the granting by China of a line of credit to build a multi-purpose terminal at the Santiago de Cuba harbour and an interest-free credit line.